FlZtz/Hybrid_Elusive_Case_Repair_Method/README.md

 2. Run the cells in the notebook to evaluate the performance of the trained model on a dataset.

 3. Analyse the evaluation results and make any necessary adjustments to improve the model's performance.

+### Prototype Interaction

+1. Ensure you have Jupyter Notebook installed.
+If not, you can install it using:
+    ```bash
+    pip install notebook
+    ```

+2. Navigate to the directory containing the `prototype_interaction.ipynb` notebook:
+    ```bash
+    cd path/to/your/notebook
+    ```

+3. Start the Jupyter Notebook server:
+    ```bash
+    jupyter notebook
+    ```

+4. Open your web browser and go to the URL displayed in the terminal (usually `http://localhost:8888`).

+5. In the Jupyter Notebook interface, open the `prototype_interaction.ipynb` notebook to interact with the system.

 ### Creating Executable